MokiMeow/AURORA/docs/architecture/overview.md

 ## Security and Isolation Baseline

-- Local sandbox is hardened with secret scanning, policy enforcement, and test-deletion guards.
+- Local sandbox is primarily used for development loops; production profiles rely on container or microVM isolation.
-- Docker sandbox (Phase 1 target) will add mount controls and optional network isolation.
+- Docker sandbox runs with a read-only root filesystem, controlled mount list, seccomp profile, optional AppArmor confinement, and CPU/memory quotas.
-- Firecracker sandbox currently logs a warning (Phase 1 upgrade) but enforces the same policy and secret checks.
+- Firecracker sandbox launches disposable microVMs via `firectl`, copies workspace snapshots, and honours network egress policy (tap devices only when explicitly enabled).

 ## Dependencies

 - Python 3.11 runtime with Typer CLI.
 - Tree-sitter bindings plus pgvector / SQLite for repository intelligence.
 - Optional Neo4j, Prometheus, Grafana, and OTEL collector for advanced deployments.
-- Security tooling (Bandit, Semgrep, Grype) referenced in CI profiles and policies.
+- Security tooling (Bandit, Semgrep, Syft, Grype, Pip-Licenses) referenced in CI profiles and policies.

 This architecture baseline will evolve in later phases (sandbox hardening, telemetry multi-tenancy, federated learning).
 Updates should be reflected here and cross-referenced from `docs/phase_plan.md` and `plan.md`.